 Overview of the Canada Child Benefit (CCB)

-CRA’s latest mobile application ‘MyCRA’ allows taxpayers to view their personalized benefit and credit information anytime, anywhere, taxpayers can consider downloading this app to keep themselves updated about their tax data.
+CRA’s mobile application ‘MyCRA’ allows taxpayers to view their personalized benefit and credit information anytime, anywhere, taxpayers can consider downloading this application on their mobile devices to keep themselves updated about their tax data.

 AG Tax LLP Can Help

 If you have any tax-related queries or need assistance with tax planning or filing please contact AG Tax.
 Our tax professionals are highly-experienced with U.S. and Canadian tax laws and can provide you the right guidance to handle your tax situation.

 Aylett Grant Tax LLP is a full service accounting firm with a dedicated team of experts, who are highly-qualified and experienced in handling situations related to U.S., Canada and other international tax laws.

 - Disclosure of Foreign Assets and other information filings

 - Retirement planning

 - Estate Planning, Inheritance tax advice